neighborland/pres/README.md

   end

   def name_header
-    # object is the Doge
+    # object is the Doge used to initialize the presenter
     content_tag(:h1, object.name)
   end